ic-scm/openrevolution/src/rt_player/README.md

 --enable-mixer - Enable track mixing for multi-track files

+-l - Always loop files with no loop

 **Memory modes**

 -m - Load the entire file into memory (default for <15MB files)